heavyai/heavydb/README.md

 [scripts/mapd-deps-osx.sh](scripts/mapd-deps-osx.sh) is provided that will automatically install and/or update [Homebrew](http://brew.sh/) and use that to install all dependencies.
 Please make sure OS X is completely update to date and Xcode is installed before running.

-Note: installing LLVM 3.5 view Homebrew requires some slight modifications to the build config arguments. [scripts/mapd-deps-osx.sh](scripts/mapd-deps-osx.sh) will run `brew edit llvm35`, which opens up the build config in your editor.
+Note: installing LLVM 3.8 via Homebrew requires some slight modifications to the build config arguments. [scripts/mapd-deps-osx.sh](scripts/mapd-deps-osx.sh) will run `brew edit llvm35`, which opens up the build config in your editor.
 Jump to the configure args (should be around lines 196-203) and add this line, if running on OS X 10.11:

     "--with-c-include-dirs=/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.11.sdk/usr/include",